Is Verizon Selling Towers?

 Nobody has better data.
 400,000 cell site locations and 15,000 cell site leases with lease rate information are in our data.
 We have been tracking tower and lease data since before any of our competitors were even in business.

 Over the last 20 years, we have advised clients in all 50 states.
-Thousands of landowners have benefitted from engaging our services.
-Our reputation is unparalleled in the industry.
+Thousands of landowners have benefited from engaging our services.
+Our reputation as a cell tower lease consultant is unparalleled in the industry.

 Steel in the Air works with you and only for you.
 We do not take compensation from public tower companies or wireless carriers.
 We never accept engagements where there is a potential conflict of interest.